Dr. Yuksel Yurttas

 We'll also help you understand the recovery process, manage pain, and make the necessary adjustments to your work and daily routines.
 Our goal is to make your recovery smooth and successful.
 Whether you're a patient, a caretaker, or an employer, this post will give you the knowledge and guidance you need to support the recovery process.

-In recent years, this procedure surgery has seen significant advancements, and today, patients have various options to choose from.
+In recent years, limb lengthening surgery has seen significant advancements, and today, patients have various options to choose from.
 One popular method is the LON method, which uses an intramedullary nail and an external fixator to lengthen the bone.
 This method allows patients to bear weight and walk during the lengthening phase, which can help speed up the recovery process.

 Another advanced method is Precice 2, an intramedullary nail system that does not require external fixation.
 This method offers a more comfortable lengthening experience and leaves fewer surgical scars.
 In this method, patients may need to use a wheelchair during the lengthening phase and until adequate bone fusion is achieved.
 This can prolong recovery time as it limits the patient's mobility and ability to use their leg during the healing process.
 However, Precice 2 patients may receive physiotherapy during the extension phase to help improve mobility and muscle strength.